framework-one/framework-one.github.io/source/documentation/index.markdown

 If you access the application with `?name=Sean` in the URL, it should say `Hello so-called Sean!` so you can see how URL variables are passed into the controller and can be passed as arguments to service calls.

-Your application at this point corresponds to the `helloservice` example in the `examples` folder.
+Your application at this point corresponds to the `5helloservice` example in the `examples` folder.

 What's Next?
 ---